 The official announcement, posted by Sylvanus Bent, Product Manager at Google Ads, added, “However, your existing Expanded Text Ads will continue to serve alongside Responsive Search Ads, and you’ll still see reports on their performance going forward.
 Additionally, you’ll be able to pause and resume your Expanded Text Ads or remove them if needed.
 You’ll also still be able to create and edit Call Ads and Dynamic Search Ads.”

 This is a pretty big shift in how PPC marketers approach text ads.
-For that reason, we spoke to two of the top PPC experts in the industry, Mark Irvine and Julie Bacchini, in June 2022 in our 58th episode of PPC Town Hall to learn how to make the most out of your RSAs.
+To know more about this, we spoke to Mark Irvine and Julie Bacchini, in June 2022 on our 58th episode of PPC Town Hall to learn how to make the most out of your RSAs moving forward.

 Watch the full episode below:

 Get actionable PPC tips, strategies, and tactics from industry experts twice a month.

 What does this mean for PPC Marketers who still use Expanded Text Ads?

 Expanded Text Ads are comfortable, and reliable, and offer you more control over what messages get shown and when.
 On the other hand, Responsive Search Ads can improve performance when combined with human optimization and creativity.

 But since none of us can force Google to roll back its announcement, the best thing to do is adapt to RSAs.